aarondwi/mongoseal/README.md

   // to ensure the lock doesn't expire even before the code starts
   // can't do anything if the lock becomes invalid in the middle of your code
   // see https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html

+  // dont forget to use fencingToken to make your application safer fencingToken := mgolock.Version
 }

 // release the lock
-// it returns nothing, as error may mean some other worker has taken it m.DeleteLock(mgolock)
+// it returns nothing, as error may mean some other workers has taken the lock already m.DeleteLock(mgolock)
 ```